mi-lrn/highschool-competitions/README.md

-# An Open Source Search Engine For High School Competitions
+# An Open Source Search Engine For High School Competitions (Beta)
 https://mi-lrn.github.io/highschool-competitions/

 #### Purpose: Allow everyone to explore high school opportunities in all categories and difficulties